nkwachiabel/Process-Mining-Road-Traffic-Fine-Management/README.md

 * <b>Create fine dismissal variable</b>: When a fine is created, the dismissal value is NIL.
 While the NIL variable is used for almost all cases in this activity, the dismissal variable 4, was used 2x, @ was used 9x, D and Z were used 1x.
 * <b>Successful dismissal</b>: As highlighted above, there are some cases where the successful dismissal variable is used (G and #) but those cases do not end with Send appeal to judge or prefecture.
 * <b>Receive result appeal from prefecture</b>: This activity is usually done when the appeal to the prefecture was not successful and should have a NIL dismissal variable.
 Below, there are 24 cases where a # variable was used instead.
+* <b>Add penalty to Send for credit collection</b>: For all cases which went transitioned from <i>Add penalty</i> to <i>Send for credit collection</i>, the least duration was 273 days; significantly higher than the expected 180 days.
+This shows either a lack of monitoring system or the prefects do not monitor the fines if they have been paid or not for onward forwarding to the credit agencies.
+* There were two cases (S66168 and N35881) where the fines were fully paid, but it was still sent to the credit agency for collection.
+Both fines were paid in 2002, but they were sent to the credit collection on 10 January 2004.
+That's about 2 years later.
 ### Other findings
 * There are some users that carry out particular events in batches.
 For example, users 538, 550 and 536 performed the Send fine activity for 259, 195 and 176 cases respectively on 19 May 2003.
 Also, the three users performed the Insert fine notification activity 100, 69 and 65 times respectively on 25 May 2003.